mvrahas/array-of-objects-to-csv/README.md

 ## About

 A command line tool to convert an json file (array of objects) to a CSV file.
-I created it so that I could easily analyzelarge amounds of json data using Google Sheets and Microsoft Excel
+I created it so that I could easily analyze large amounds of json data using Google Sheets and Microsoft Excel

 ## Run the Project